Healthy Autumn Squash Soup

 1. Can I use Frozen Butternut Squash?

 Yes, certainly.
-No need to thaw either, just toss them into the pot to saute.
+No need to thaw them either, just toss them into the pot to saute.

 2. Can we Freeze Squash Soup?